AnLinkSoft/AnLinkTranslation/README.md

 Translation file name should be the language words in that language.
 Eg: `日本語.lang` for Japanese, `LangID` should be `ja`.
 Keep in mind some placeholders shouldn't be translated: `%s %d AnLink`.

+How to submit or correct translation?
+---
+Fork this repository and make a new pull request.
+AnLink will respect your contribution, and get agreement with you if integrating the translation in software package.

 Where's the template?
 ---